 Physicians, researchers, patients, and loved ones each contribute key perspectives and skills to the table.
 By working together, the group poses unique questions that set the research strategy of the organization.
 Integrating the input and ideas of each of these groups allows collaboration to prioritize the most clinically meaningful questions and research approaches to answering them.

 Identifying Top Researchers

 The CDCN recruits and engages leading researchers to study the identified research priorities and aligns researchers’ skill sets with specific studies.

 Our very low operating costs allow us to maximize the impact of every dollar raised because we are largely sustained by a volunteer workforce.
 Over 90% of every donation goes directly to research – where it makes the most meaningful impact to CD patients.

 Procuring Samples and Enrolling Patients

-Identification of the proper study subjects is essential to progress of a clinical trial or laboratory study.
+Identification of the proper study subjects is essential to the progress of a clinical trial or laboratory study.
 Each study on the International Research Agenda has a detailed strategy to obtain samples (e.g., blood, saliva, lymph node tissue, etc.).
-To support wider and future research efforts, the CDCN recently established a biobank (link to biobank) for collection and sharing of biospecimens with the entire research community.
+To support wider and future research efforts, the CDCN recently established a biobank for the collection and sharing of biospecimens with the entire research community.

 The ACCELERATE Natural History Registry, allows patients anywhere in the world to consent online for medical record acquisition and extraction.
 Together, its biobank and ACCELERATE allow the CDCN to collect and correlate key clinical information with biospecimens.
 The CDCN also procures biospecimens through collaborations with physicians, researchers, and corporate partners.